mflint/SwiftMock/README.md

 * November 2018: Rewrote this for Swift 4.2, with much simpler code
 * May 2020: Minor changes
 * July 2021: Fix crash when setting multiple expectations
-* December 2023: Mocks now have a name, which is reported when an expectation fails
+* December 2023: Mocks now have a name, which is reported when an expectation fails; adds support for throwing functions
+* June 2024: Adds support for async functions; improves failure reporting from the `verify()` function

 I spent a while using fakes (test-doubles which implement a prototol and simply set various `methodWasCalled` flags), but this doesn't scale well.
 It's easy to forget to make assertions, especially if a new function is added to a protocol long after the protocol's fake was written.
 I've since migrated a lot of code to using this new Mock, and it's _amazing_ how many defects I've found.
 Mocks FTW!